DerGuru/The-Resonant/New Chapters/Part1/P1-04_Routine_Noise.md

 Jason rubbed his temples.
 The coffee machine in the break room gurgled in the background, ticking like a broken metronome.
 He stepped into the narrow utility corridor behind the office, where the emergency light buzzed overhead.

 The wall was smooth.
 Old, but freshly painted.
 The light flickered briefly.
-A faint vibration pulsed through the floor—barely perceptible, more like an afterthought.
+A faint vibration pulsed through the floorâ€”barely perceptible, more like an afterthought.
 He stepped closer to the wall.

 He placed his hand on the concrete.
 It wasn't warm.
 Not electric.
 But it vibrated.
 Rhythmically.